 Steep was originally part of the ecclesiastical parish of East Meon.
 The church was built as a chapel of ease for All Saints’ church, East Meon.
 A chapel of ease was a small chapel built within the parish of another church, designed to meet the needs of those who lived a long distance from the main church, but who could not easily travel to it.
 At that time, East Meon church would have employed a curate whose job was to celebrate the services at Steep.
 There was thus no vicarage in the parish of Steep.
 We know that in the mid C19 the curate who took the Steep services lodged in Petersfield.
 Steep did not become an independent parish in its own right until 1868.
 It was originally in the diocese of Winchester but in 1927 became part of the newly formed Anglican diocese of Portsmouth.

-The church dates from the C12, perhaps around 1140.
+The church dates from the C12, perhaps around 1125 or 1140.
 Its walls are rendered malmstone.
 Originally, it may only have been a primitive rectangular form comprising a nave and chancel.
 It may have had tiny round headed windows where the present nave arches now stand.
 Around 1180 the south wall was pierced and a narrow south aisle was created.
 The two eastern Norman arches of this south side date from this time.
 The pillars/piers here have trumpet capitals.
 The third one dates from C13 and the fourth is probably from the C19 improvements.
 The south door is Norman inside and C13 Early English outside.
 At some time in the C12 a small side chapel was added at the north east corner and a low tower was built at the north western corner.
 Around 1200 the north wall of the nave was pierced with Norman arches and a north aisle was formed to link the tower and the side chapel.
 The capitals of the north aisle are more sophisticated than those on the south side.
 They are moulded and the arches have slight chamfers.
 There are faint traces of paint on the eastern face of the third pillar of the north aisle.
 The figure of a saint or angel in a Gothic arch is shown.
 The interior of the church may once have been colourful with several such paintings.
 During the first quarter of the C13 a new and larger chancel was built.
 The two south facing lancet windows in the chancel date from this time.
 The other windows in the chancel are later.

 Stairs in the wall to the right of the side chapel altar would have led to a Rood loft.
 In Medieval churches a Rood screen often separated the nave from the chancel.
 Above this would have been a rood loft.
 The rood, or wooden cross, would have been positioned or hung here.
 The rood loft allowed access to the rood for draping it with cloth at Easter time.
 The rood loft sometimes formed a gallery which was used by musicians.
 Most roods and rood lofts were destroyed in the Reformation.